 A: Yes, at the moment the plan is for the season to go on as scheduled.
 All of our regular season games have been scheduled with the conference and it is very likely that Purdue club sports will lift travel restrictions this fall.

 Q: How many players make the team?

-A: We typically carry one roster of 30 players, all players are selected from tryouts.
+A: We carry one roster of 30 players, all players are evaluated and selected from tryouts.

 Q: How often does the club practice?